ralna/GALAHAD/doc/Python/nls.rst

              * **<= 0**

-               gives no output,
+               gives no output.

              * **1**

-               gives a one-line summary for every iteration,
+               gives a one-line summary for every iteration.

              * **2**

-               gives a summary of the inner iteration for each iteration,
+               gives a summary of the inner iteration for each iteration.

              * **>=3**